-To earn the IEC, participants must attend four workshops within the academic year.
+To earn the IE Certificate, participants must complete the program over one academic year.

 Unconscious bias acts below awareness and can influence our decision-making.
 This course introduces the basics of unconscious, or implicit, bias and reviews different types of unconscious bias.
 Participants engage in group activities and small group discussion while they learn how implicit bias influences their decisions at the university.
 Finally, participants learn scientifically sound strategies to combat bias in their own lives.
 The course is open to any and all participants — previous understanding not required.